Home / ORPAS Application Guide / ORPAS – GPA Calculations

 Calculating Your GPA

-The Postsecondary Education Undergraduate Academic Record and the ORPAS Undergraduate Grade Conversion Table display applicants’ academic records in a uniform manner and equate the various grading systems.
+The Postsecondary Education Undergraduate Academic Record and the Undergraduate Grade Conversion Table display applicants’ academic records in a uniform manner and equate the various grading systems.

 ORPAS uses a 4.0 scale.
 Do not attempt to reconcile alpha grades to any of the percentage scales.
-Refer to the ORPAS Undergraduate Grade Conversion Table to determine the grading scale used for each university that you attended or are attending.
+Refer to the Undergraduate Grade Conversion Table to determine the grading scale used for each university that you attended or are attending.
 We use this table for converting individual grades only.

 We include the following in the GPA calculations: